mikuso/ocpp-rpc/README.md

   - `callTimeoutMs` {Number} - Milliseconds to wait before unanswered outbound calls are rejected automatically.
 Defaults to `60000`.
   - `pingIntervalMs` {Number} - Milliseconds between WebSocket pings.
 Defaults to `30000`.
   - `strictMode` {Boolean} - Enable strict validation of calls & responses.
 Defaults to `false`.
 (See [Strict Validation](#strictvalidation) to understand how this works.)
-  - `strictModeValidators` {Array<Validator>} - Additional validators to be used in conjunction with `strictMode`.
+  - `strictModeValidators` {Array<Validator>} - Optional additional validators to be used in conjunction with `strictMode`.
 (See [Strict Validation](#adding-additional-validation-schemas) to understand how this works.)
   - `respondWithDetailedErrors` {Boolean} - Specifies whether to send detailed errors (including stack trace) to remote party upon an error being thrown by a handler.
 Defaults to `false`.
   - `callConcurrency` {Number} - The number of concurrent in-flight outbound calls permitted at any one time.
 Additional calls are queued.
 There is no concurrency limit imposed on inbound calls.
 Defaults to `1`.
   - `reconnect` {Boolean} - If `true`, the client will attempt to reconnect after losing connection to the RPCServer.
 Only works after making one initial successful connection.
 Defaults to `true`.
   - `maxReconnects` {Number} - If `reconnect` is `true`, specifies the number of times to try reconnecting before failing and emitting a `close` event.
 Defaults to `Infinity`
   - `backoff` {Object} - If `reconnect` is `true`, specifies the options for an [ExponentialStrategy](https://github.com/MathieuTurcotte/node-backoff#class-exponentialstrategy) backoff strategy, used for reconnects.
-  - `maxBadMessages` {Number} - The maximum number of non-conforming RPC messages which can be tolerated by the client before the client is automatically closed.
+  - `maxBadMessages` {Number} - The maximum number of [non-conforming RPC messages](#event-rpcerror) which can be tolerated by the client before the client is automatically closed.
 Defaults to `Infinity`.
   - `wsOptions` {Object} - Additional [WebSocket options](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options).

-#### Event: 'badMessage'
+#### Event: 'rpcError'

+* `event` {Object}
-* `message` {Buffer} - The raw message received by the WebSocket.
+  * `payload` {Buffer} - The message payload which triggered the error.
+  * `outbound` {Boolean} - This will be `true` if the offending message originated locally.
+  * `error` {RPCError|RequestValidationError|ResponseValidationError} - An error describing what went wrong.

+This event is emitted when:

+* A "bad message" is received by the client.
+A "bad message" is simply one which does not conform to the RPC protocol.
+  In this case, the client will automatically respond with a `"RpcFrameworkError"` or similar error code (depending on the violation).

+* In [strict mode](#strict-validation), an inbound or outbound call or response does not satisfy the subprotocol schema validator.
+  In this case, the client will behave as per [Effects of `strictMode`](#effects-of-strictmode).
+No `'call'` or `'response'` event will be emitted.

+(To be clear, this event will **not** be emitted for simply receiving an error response.
+The error response itself must actually be non-conforming in order to generate an `'rpcError'` event.)

-Emitted when a message is received by the client which does not conform to the RPC protocol.
-Immediately after this, the client will respond with a RpcFrameworkError error code.
-If too many bad messages are received in a row, the client will close with a close code of `1002`.
-The number of bad messages tolerated before closure is determined by the `maxBadMessages` option.
+If too many bad messages are received in succession, the client will be closed with a close code of `1002`.
+The number of bad messages tolerated before automatic closure is determined by the `maxBadMessages` option.
+After receiving a valid (non-bad) message, the "bad message" counter will be reset.

 #### Event: 'call'

 * `call` {Object}
-  * `outbound` {Boolean} - Set to `true` if the call originated locally.
+  * `outbound` {Boolean} - This will be `true` if the call originated locally.
   * `payload` {Array} - The RPC call payload array.

 Emitted immediately before a call request is sent, or in the case of an inbound call, immediately before the call is processed.
-Useful for debugging.
+Useful for logging or debugging.

 #### Event: 'close'